gucci-ninja/Soft-Eng-Lecture-Notes/4B/4C03/README.md

 - where the end-systems sit
 - includes desktops, servers, mobile devices, IoT stuff
 - also referred to as hosts because they run applications
+    - hosts can be clients or servers

 #### Network Structure
 - client and server, client requests, server provides
+- servers usually in data centers

+#### Access Networks
+- the closest connection to edge of system - first router
+    - aka edge router
+- wired and wireless

 #### Read at Home
 - access networks
+    - home access connections: DSL, cable, FTTH, dial-up, satellite
+    - 2 most prevalent for broadband residential access
+        1. Digital Subscriber Line (DSL)
+            - built on existing telephone line
+            - dedicated line
+            - < 2.5 Mbps upload (typocally < 1)
+            - < 24 Mbps download (typically < 10)
+            - different transmission rates set by DSL standards to make it assymetric (non-interfering)
+            - max rate limited by gauge of twisty wire, distance from home to central office, congestion, cheap plan
+        2. Cable
-    - DSL cable network
+            - built on existing cable television infra
+            - since both fibre optic and coaxial are used, it's called hybrid fiber coax (HFC)
+                - assymetric
+                - 30 Mbps download
+                - 2 Mbps upload
+            - shared not dedicated
     - shared vs dedicated access
     - DSL is thinner than coaxial
         - coaxial has more bandwidth
     - tv can be transmitted over DSL
 - frequency division multiplexing
-    - send signals with diff frequency through same wire and they wont's interfere as long as there is a considerable difference between the signal frequencies
+    - send signals with diff frequency through same wire and they wont interfere as long as there is a considerable difference between the signal frequencies

 ## Day 2 - Jan 8, 2020

-### Accessing Networks
+#### Access Networks: Home Network cont'd
-- digital subscriber line (DSL)
+- digital subscriber line (DSL) or cable hybrid fiber coaxial (HFC)
 - older cable network was a shared service whereas these days they're not shared (dedicated) services
-- the term shared/dedidcated can be for the srvice or the channel
+- the term shared/dedidcated can be for the service or the channel
+- consists of a bunch of devices, access point, wired ethernet, router + firewall, connect to cable/DSL and then ISPs central office
+- router connects the cable/DSL modem and access point

-### Enterprise access networks
+#### Enterprise access networks
 - additional switches on site for a huge number of ndoes
-- need to split them into smaller groups to manswtage
+- need to split them into smaller groups to manage using ethernet switches
+- ethernet uses twisted-pair copper wire
 - we can't have a single device connecting to the network
 - have different transmission rates availble

-### Wireless access networks
+#### Wireless access networks
+- shared wireless access network connects user to router from a base station (access point)
-- in wireless access we have to frther banches
+- in wireless access we have
-    - small cale wireless networ
+    - small scale wireless networ
-        - home wifi/router since range is smaller
+        - home wifi/router since range is smaller (must be within 10-30 metres depending on enterprise vs home)
     - wide area wireless netowrk
-        - smartphones belong here since the range is greater
+        - smartphones belong here since the range is greater (10km)
+        - 3G/4G/LTE/5G
 - the data which is sent to transmit internet vs telephonic vs mobile has the same udnerlying technology
     - the way this information is converted depends
 - example